2024 Jump Start College Tour

 ● Scholar Stipend Eligibility

-Your investment supports both the journey and the growth that happens along the way.
+Family and other investments continue to support both the journey and the growth that happens along the way.

 ✔ Spreads the cost of a major experience across the year